MicrosoftDocs/azure-docs/articles/role-based-access-control/built-in-roles.md

 ### Azure Kubernetes Service RBAC Cluster Admin

 Lets you manage all resources in the cluster.
+[Learn more](../aks/concepts-identity.md)

 > [!div class="mx-tableFixed"]
 > | Actions | Description |